lgfischer/jMautic/readme.md

 ### Dependencies

 Right now, you need to [download](https://github.com/lgfischer/jMautic/archive/master.zip) or clone jMautic locally to [build it](#user-content-how-to-build).
 Then you need to include the build/libs/jMautic-0.0.1.jar file into your project.
-You also need to include in your project:
+You also need to include the following .jars in your project:

 - [SLF4J API Module - 1.7.21](https://mvnrepository.com/artifact/org.slf4j/slf4j-api/1.7.21)
 - [ScribeJava Core - 3.0.0](https://mvnrepository.com/artifact/com.github.scribejava/scribejava-core/3.0.0)